[Column] Eurobeat and Japan: Why are they so closely connected?

 • Clear A melody/chorus structure → Easy to create dance “choreography”

-• Dramatic song development → Matches the climax of the swing
+• Dramatic song development → matches the climax of the swing

 Avex’s strategy: Eurobeat = Japan-only format